kostrykin/galaxy-image-analysis/CONVENTIONS.md

 Below is a list of open questions:

-- How do we want to cope with multi-channel label maps?
+- **How do we want to cope with multi-channel label maps?** For example, do or can we distinguish RGB labels from multi-channel binary masks, which are sometimes used to represent overlapping objects?

-- How can we distinguish multi-channel 2-D images and single-channel 3-D images?
+- How can we distinguish multi-channel 2-D images from single-channel 3-D images?

 - How can we make clear to the user, whether a tool requires a 2-D image or also supports 3-D?